marsbard/grua/README.md

 ### Global parameters

-There is one top level attribute that does not represent a container, and that is the 'global' section.
+There is one top level attribute that does not represent a container, and that is the `__global__` section.
 It can contain the following configuration items:

 * <a name="global-project">__project__</a>